 I exhaled, long and slow, letting his words sink in, remembering everything that had happened between us over the past few days.
 “I believe you,” I said, because I did.
 I might not know how I felt about anything else that he’d done, but I knew that he wanted me, and I trusted him enough not to lie to me about this.

 Jakob let out a breath of his own.
-It was a harsh expulsion, like he’d been holding it in, like he was relieved, and that, more than anything, drove home the fact that I wasn’t the only one in this car who’d caught feelings, that it wasn’t just me losing my mind over whatever this was between us.
+It was a harsh expulsion, like he’d been holding it in, like he was relieved, and that, more than anything, drove home the fact that I wasn’t the only one in this car who’d caught feelings, that it wasn’t just me losing my mind over whatever was happening here.

 “Good,” Jakob said.